wp-plugins/client-dash/readme.txt

 == Upgrade Notice ==

-= 1.5 =
+= 1.5.1 =
-* Please update, as we have added some great new features.
-Also fixed a few pesky bugs.
+* Please update, as we have fixed a couple possible deadly bugs.
-* Also extensions will not be compatible with versions prior to 1.5.